BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     > wget https://dlcdn.apache.org/spark/spark-3.5.0/spark-3.5.0-bin-hadoop3.tgz

 If `wget` is missing, you can install it like `java` and `python` using `apt`.
-Now you should have a copy of spark download in the folder you are at:
+Now you should have a copy of spark in the folder you are at:

     > ls
     spark-3.5.0-bin-hadoop3.tgz